Thousands of Brazilians protest against racism, police brutality after deadly Rio raid

-Category: World Hits: 4Thousands of Brazilians on Thursday thronged the streets of Rio de Janeiro and Sao Paolo to protest against racism and police brutality after 28 people were killed in an anti-drug raid in a Rio favela last week.
+Category: World Hits: 8Thousands of Brazilians on Thursday thronged the streets of Rio de Janeiro and Sao Paolo to protest against racism and police brutality after 28 people were killed in an anti-drug raid in a Rio favela last week.
 The police operation was the deadliest ever carried out by the country’s security forces.
 According to witnesses, many of the victims were unarmed.
 FRANCE 24 reports from the Rio demonstration.

 Read more https://www.france24.com/en/americas/20210514-thousands-of-brazilians-protest-against-racism-police-brutality-after-deadly-rio-raid